WarrenMfg/WarrenMfg/README.md

 #### Enterprise Platforms & Emerging Technology

 - Directed development of an embedded self-service data analysis AI chatbot querying internal data to deliver stakeholder summaries and visualizations, reducing time-to-insight from weeks to minutes.
-- Directed prototype development across 4 initiatives: a multi-AI agent orchestration system for store placement analysis, a real user monitoring system with ML-driven interventions to reduce onboarding friction, an AI browser extension for Azure DevOps, and a commenting browser extension for Microsoft Purview.
+- Directed prototype development across 4 other initiatives: a multi-AI agent orchestration system for store placement analysis, a real user monitoring system with ML-driven interventions to reduce onboarding friction, an AI browser extension for Azure DevOps, and a commenting browser extension for Microsoft Purview.
 - Served as tech lead for a custom enterprise BI platform and content management system -- a full-scale internal build spanning architecture, SDLC and PDLC, and content management.

 ### 🌎 Sites